cloud-gov/cg-dashboard/CONTRIBUTING.md

 Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our LICENSE, and our README, all of which should be in this repository.
 If you have any questions, or want to read more about our underlying policies, you can consult the 18F Open Source Policy GitHub repository at https://github.com/18f/open-source-policy, or just shoot us an email/official government letterhead note to [18f@gsa.gov](mailto:18f@gsa.gov).

 ## High-level roadmap

 The cloud.gov dashboard is a unit-tested React single-page application.
 Its previous version was an Angular app and is available at the `deprecated` branch.

 The work on the cloud.gov front-end fits into a higher-level roadmap for all of cloud.gov.
-For now, this is in [another tool](https://18f.aha.io/products/CGP/bookmarks/project_timelines/new) only accessible by 18F personnel.
+For now, this is defined quarterly in a PI planning, documented in [favro](https://favro.com/organization/1e11108a2da81e3bd7153a7a/9243243f8278f7c7f138efed).

 ## Workflow

-We track work and progress through [ZenHub](https://www.zenhub.io/), which adds a browser extension to add additional agile features to GitHub.
-ZenHub adds a "Boards" page, which is an agile board detailing the state of work for the dashboard.
+We track work and progress through [Favro](https://favro.com/organization/1e11108a2da81e3bd7153a7a/e9acfea577acd5bdadf3d6a2) which is an agile board detailing the state of work for the dashboard and other customer facing projects.

 ### Board workflow

 - Stories or ideas for features can start in backlog or icebox.

 #### Criteria for moving through columns

 The criteria for moving a card through the columns is in the main cloud.gov product repo: [cloud.gov Delivery Process](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md).
 Some aspects that differ or extend for that process as related to the cloud.gov front end:

 ##### Awaiting acceptance

   - Have all new files and newly touched files linted (new files can skip linting if under tight deadline)
   - Have all previous unit tests running without error.
   - Non-JSX code covered in units tests.
   - Is deployed on a demo, staging or live site so other team members can see/use it.

 ##### Done

   - Stakeholders see and approve the work as meeting acceptance criteria.
   - If the work has a visual aspect, post a screenshot attached for later documentation/announcement/demo purposes.

 ##### Definition of done for a feature

 A feature is a higher-level epic that will encompass multiple smaller units of work.
 An example would be "Route panel" or "Service panel on app page".

 - Stakeholders see and approve the work as meeting acceptance criteria.
 - Is deployed to production, dashboard.cloud.gov site.
 - All appropriate shared global styling is in cg-style rather then cg-dashboard